paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

+## **Note - 03rd Mar 2023**

+Thank you to all the community for offers of help and support to host this Miro resource.
+Miro now has a community site called the 'Miroverse'.
+I have submitted the board to be provided there as a template.
+As soon as it is available I will update this repository with the link and details of how to use it.

 ## **Note - 22nd Feb 2023**

 Do you have a paid Miro account?
 Are able to host a version of this resource for the community?
 Please get in touch: paul.m.smith@levellingup.gov.uk